Andy-Stier/advanced-ddic-explorer/README.md

 *Feel free to subscribe to the channel to never miss upcoming technical upgrades and release notes! 🔔*

----
+## Feedback & Ideas:
+Feedback is welcome!
+Please use GitHub Discussion: [Feedback & Ideas for the Community Edition](https://github.com/Andy-Stier/advanced-ddic-explorer/discussions/2)

+## Contact
-## Contact via E-Mail: advanced.abap.software@gmail.com
+E-Mail: advanced.abap.software@gmail.com
----

 ## License
 The Community version of this software is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the base version within your corporate landscape.